 As we explained earlier, a person who undergoes a neurotomy will typically experience pain relief for six months to a year, but the symptoms will likely return after the nerve recovers from the procedure.
 Again, this could take multiple years in some cases, but it means the patient is essentially waiting for the symptoms to return again once the nerve heals.

 It is best to consult with your physician on the best possible options for you to recover from serious neck injuries.
 Procedures like this are complex and invasive, and it is important for patients to communicate with their doctor and evaluate the best possible options to make a recovery.
-Those who are involved in an accident and suffer a serious neck injury should also consult with a personal injury attorney to recover damages to pay for medical bills and long-term care.
+Those who are involved in an accident and suffer a serious neck injury should also consult with a spinal cord injury attorney to recover damages to pay for medical bills and long-term care.